Dev guideAPI Reference

 Note

-The two variations in this example are not a limitation.
-You can also create A/B tests with multiple variations.
+You are not limited to two variations; you can also create A/B tests with multiple variations.

 5. Run the A/B test

-Verify that your emulator is still running.
 Click Run in Android Studio and answer the command-line prompts.
-Your output should appear similar to the following:
+Your output should display similar to the following:

 Flag on.
 User number 1496 saw flag variation: on and got products sorted by: popular_first config variable as part of flag rule: experiment_1